|Nutritional Guidelines (per serving)|

 Place the couscous in a saucepan, add 1 1/2 cups water and bring to a boil over high heat.
 Reduce the heat to low and cover the pan.
 Cook for 8 to 9 minutes or until all the water has been absorbed and spoon it into a bowl.

-While the couscous is cooking, toast the almonds in the sauté pan over medium heat for 4–5 minutes or until they are lightly browned.
+While the couscous is cooking, toast the almonds in the sauté pan over medium heat for 4 to 5 minutes or until they are lightly browned.
 Add to the couscous.

-Stir in the cranberries and scallions and toss ingredients to distribute them evenly.
+Stir in the cranberries and scallions, distributing them evenly.

 Mix the olive oil, vinegar, and orange peel in a small bowl and pour over the couscous.